-Desjardins Group is the largest integrated cooperative financial group in Canada with assets of \$248 billion CAD as at December 31, 2015.
+Desjardins Group is the largest integrated cooperative financial group in Canada with assets of \$275.1 billion CAD as at December 31, 2017 and surplus earnings before member dividends of \$2,151 million in the 2017 fiscal year.
 It comprises a network of caisses, credit unions and business centers mainly in Quebec and Ontario, and some 20+ subsidiary companies in life and general insurance, securities brokerage, venture capital and asset management, many of which are active across Canada.
 Desjardins Group is not a legal entity itself but is the term used to describe the numerous legal entities that form the group.

-The Personal Services and Business and Institutional Services, Wealth Management and Life and Health Insurance, and Property and Casualty Insurance business segments offer a full range of financial products and services tailored to the needs of its members and clients, individuals and businesses alike.
-As one of the largest employers in Canada, Desjardins Group capitalizes on the skills of more than 47,000 employees and the commitment of 4,800 elected officers as at December 31, 2015.
+The Personal and Business Services, Wealth Management and Life and Health Insurance, and Property and Casualty Insurance business segments offer a full range of financial services to members and clients designed to meet their needs.
+As one of the largest employers in Canada, Desjardins Group capitalizes on the skills of nearly 46,000 employees and the commitment of over 4,300 elected officers as at December 31, 2017.

-The Federation is a cooperative entity which is responsible for assuming orientation, framework, coordination and development activities for Desjardins Group.
+Federation des caisses Desjardins du Québec ("FCDQ") is a cooperative entity which is responsible for assuming orientation, framework, coordination, treasury and development activities for Desjardins Group and acts as a financial agent on Canadian and international capital markets.
+FCDQ is the treasurer and official representative of Desjardins Group with the Bank of Canada and the Canadian banking system.
 It provides the member caisses with a variety of services, including certain technical, financial and administrative services.
-The member caisses collectively control the Federation and each of them has a significant influence over the Federation.
+The member caisses collectively control FCDQ and each of them has a significant influence over the latter.